xrick/PyHFT_ServerKit/README.md

-# PyHFT_ServerKit
+# PyNetScrap
-A programming library written by Python for High Frequency Trade
+A programming library written by Python for Internet Data retrive and analysis.